Feeding the world’s growing population

 Nutrient management

-17,103 farms now have formal nutrient planning documentation in place - either a nutrient budget, a nutrient management plan or a Good Agricultural Practice (GAP) document.
+21,054 farms now have formal nutrient planning documentation in place - either a nutrient budget, a nutrient management plan, a Good Agricultural Practice (GAP), or other farm nutrient planning documents.

 Data Source: NMACP Ltd